mcanultyb/bunnytest/README.md

 "outputs the total sales and number of titles per genre in each year"

-could mean "total sales, and in addition, the number of titles per genre" or "total sales AND titles/genre per year"
+could mean "total sales, and in addition, the number of titles per genre" or "total sales AND titles/genre" per year

 So I've gone for outputting: